veo-labs/openveo-portal/docs/index.md

 ## Compatibility

-OpenVeo Portal has been tested on the following operating systems :
+OpenVeo Portal has been tested on the following operating systems:

 - Windows 10
 - Ubuntu 16.04
 - Xubuntu 16.04

-OpenVeo has been tested on the following  :
+OpenVeo has been tested on the following:

 - Google Chrome 54
 - Mozilla Firefox 47